-I am freelance and my work appears in many newspapers and magazines (there are some links on the Journalism page).
+I am still writing as a journalist for many newspapers and magazines (there are some links on the Journalism page).
 I have written two books on beauty and wellbeing for teenagers, one with my each of my daughters.
 I wrote Be Beautiful (click here to see the page on this) with Molly, and 100 Ways for Every Girl to Look and Feel Fantastic (click here for this link) with Beth.
 I have also created a range of gentle, budget-friendly skincare called Good Things (you can find its site here).

 I also work widely across the beauty industry - consulting, writing, editing and presenting on assignments ranging from ‘translating’ skincare science to moderating live demonstrations of high-tech cosmetic treatments such as lasers and skin peels

 2004: Fellowship for British Hairdressing: Journalist of the Year